DamianRubio/bookpaths/README.md

 ## Functionalities

 **Home page**: The homepage of the app will have an infinite scroll that will be filled with the recent bookpath submissions in chronological order.
+This page includes CSS animations so that the scroll seems more natural.

 **Profile**: Registered users have a profile from where they can see the bookpaths that they are following and how the bookpaths that they have added are performing.
 The profile works as a control panel and not as a social network profile as users are not allowed to see other people profiles.
 The profile has the following sections (displayed as tabs):